mikedijkstra/stencil/README.md

 ## Goals
 + Have a default structure so you know how to start
 + Be flexible so you’re never constrained
-+ Encourage creating and sharing reusable modules
++ Encourage creating and sharing reusable code as modules

 ## The short version
 + Download and `cd` into the repo.